This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 - Museum time slots (depending on which museums you want to enter)

-- Walking tours
+- Walking tours (prices vary)

 Restaurant and Bar Reservations

-A friend who lives in DC informed me that the best way to ensure you get a table is by making a reservation at most restaurants, regardless of the day of the week.
+Reservations fill up quickly for dining and after-dinner venues.
+The friend I was visiting in DC said the best way to make sure you get a table is by making a reservation ahead of time.
+This applies for most restaurants in the city, regardless of the day of the week.

 Theater Reservations